kmarkley/Indigo-Timed-Devices/README.md

 #### Persistence Timer devices

 These devices track the state of a single device or variable, but only change state after the tracked entity state has ***persisted*** for a defined period of time.
-At the end of the lockout period, the plugin will reevaluate if the tracked entity has changed in the interim, and initiate another lockout period if it has.

 Once configured, these devices are just ON or OFF to reflect the delayed/confirmed state of some other device or variable (eliminating the need for possibly several cancel-delayed-action actions).

-An obvious example is the if you want to track if a door has been left open (or closed), but ignore the door being opened (or closed) momentarily.
+An obvious example if you want to track if a door has been left open (or closed), but ignore the door being opened (or closed) momentarily.

 #### Lockout Timer devices

 These devices track a single device or variable and change state immediately when the tracked entity changes, but will ***lockout*** (ignore) subsequent changes for a user-defined period of time.
+At the end of the lockout period, the plugin will reevaluate if the tracked entity has changed in the interim, and initiate another lockout period if it has.

 Once configured, these devices are just ON or OFF to reflect the state of some other device or variable, but are guaranteed not to change more often than some pre-set period of time (allowing your triggered actions to complete before, say, reversing themselves).